rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/post-enable-or-change-encryption-for-an-agent's-vault-v2-project-id-agents-agent-id-vault-encryption-requests.rst

+This operation does not require a response body for the 202 response.

-**Example: Enable or change encryption for an agent's vault HTTP 202 response**
+**Example: Enable or change encryption for an agent's vault, HTTP 202 response**

 .. code::